John de Saint Clare1

 M, #202890, b. circa 1575, d.
 6 May 1634

-Sir John Vaughan, 1st Earl of Carbery was born circa 1575.2 He was the son of Walter Vaughan and Mary Rys.1,2 He married, firstly, Margaret Meyrick, daughter of Sir Gilly Meyrick and Margaret Lewys.2 He married, secondly, Jane Palmer, daughter of Sir Thomas Palmer and Margaret Pooley.2 He died on 6 May 1634 at Golden Grove, Carmarthenshire, Wales.1 He was buried at Llandeilovawr, Wales.2 His will (dated 29 April 1634) was probated on 23 May 1639.2
+John Vaughan, 1st Earl of Carbery was born circa 1575.2 He was the son of Walter Vaughan and Mary Rys.1,2 He married, firstly, Margaret Meyrick, daughter of Sir Gilly Meyrick and Margaret Lewys.2 He married, secondly, Jane Palmer, daughter of Sir Thomas Palmer, 1st Bt. and Margaret Pooley.2 He died on 6 May 1634 at Golden Grove, Carmarthenshire, WalesG.1 He was buried at Llandeilovawr, WalesG.2 His will was proven (by probate) on 23 May 1639.2

-Child of Sir John Vaughan, 1st Earl of Carbery and Margaret Meyrick
+Child of John Vaughan, 1st Earl of Carbery and Margaret Meyrick

 Citations